-Careers in marketing and advertising are also expected to have very strong future growth, with skilled workers in demand across all industries.2
+Careers in marketing and advertising are also expected to have very strong future growth in the coming years, with an estimated growth of 11.4% and skilled workers in demand across all industries.2

 Bonnie discovered a passion for marketing while working in the travel industry.
 She started studying the Certificate IV in Marketing and Communication to further develop practical marketing skills that would help her land an in-demand role in industry.

 “I worked at a cruise travel agency and part of my role was to create eDMs and collaborate with the marketing department,” said Bonnie.